 Always use a bike lock

-Even if you won’t be gone for long, a lock is still an extra barrier potential thieves have to get past before they can take your bike.
+Even if you won’t be gone for long, a lock is still an extra barrier potential thieves must pass before taking your bike.

 Not all locks are very effective.
 Some can be cut with a hacksaw or even a strong pair of scissors, while others are easy to pick in a matter of minutes.
 It’s important to shop around to find one that works.

-Bike Exchange recommend buying the best one you can afford, since cost is usually an indicator of quality in this instance.
-Look for materials like hardened steel, which are strong and heavy, and therefore more difficult to cut.
+Bike Exchange recommends buying the best one you can afford since cost is usually an indicator of quality in this instance.
+Look for materials like hardened steel, which is strong and heavy and, therefore, more difficult to cut.

-You can also keep an eye out for bike locks with Sold Secure ratings.
-Sold Secure test locks and award them with a rating out of gold, silver and bronze.
+You can also watch for bike locks with Sold Secure ratings.
+Sold Secure test locks and awarded them a gold, silver, and bronze rating.
 Gold locks offers the highest level of security, while silver locks are less secure but also more affordable.
-Bronze locks offer defence against an opportunistic thief.
+Bronze locks offer a defense against an opportunistic thief.

 DIFFERENT TYPES OF BIKE LOCK

-• U-lock (also known as a D-lock): These look like giant padlocks and are made from thick, reinforced metal.
+- U-lock (a D-lock): These look like giant padlocks made from thick, reinforced metal.
 They’re normally a reliable choice for your main lock, although it’s worth noting that some are stronger than others.

 DO:

-• Secure your bike to an object that can’t be moved, like railings or a specially designed rack or shelter.
-Give it a gentle push and make sure it’s secured to the floor.
+- Secure your bike to an object that can’t be moved, like railings or a specially designed rack or shelter.
+Give it a gentle push and ensure it’s secured to the floor.

-• Try and keep the lock from resting on the floor, where it’s easier for for thieves to use bolt cutters.
+- Try to keep the lock from resting on the floor, where thieves can use bolt cutters more easily.
 They can’t get any leverage in the air.

 DON’T:

-• Forget to make sure your lock faces the ground.
-Some thieves fill the mechanisms with glue so the owner abandons their bike, then go back and steal it at a later date.
+- Remember to make sure your lock faces the ground.
+Some thieves fill the mechanisms with glue so the owner abandons their bike, then goes back and steals it later.

 Consider using a tracker

 Bike security is improving as technology develops.
-You can buy a separate GPS tracker, or you can look for a lock which incorporates features like tracking, motion detection, and keyless entry.
-You can even install an alarm – many of the newest bike alarms have adjustable settings and can be controlled remotely.
+You can buy a separate GPS tracker, or you can look for a lock that incorporates features like tracking, motion detection, and keyless entry.
+You can even install an alarm—many of the newest bike alarms have adjustable settings and can be controlled remotely.

 Store your bike behind a locked door

-Whether it’s in a shed or garage, a locked door keeps your bike out of view and immediately provides a barrier for the potential thief.
-You could secure your bike with a lock inside the building if you wanted to be extra cautious.
+Whether it’s in a shed or garage, a locked door keeps your bike out of view and immediately provides a barrier for potential thieves.
+If you want to be extra cautious, you could secure your bike with a lock inside the building.

 Install an alarm